skanipakala/jobs-guide-data-manager/ReadMe.md

 ```
 python updateReviews.py
 ```
+5. ⚠️ Changes won't show on website until you sync them to the flutter web app (see instructions below)
-5. Entries in the `unit_reviews.json` should be in the following structure:
+6. Entries in the `unit_reviews.json` should be in the following structure:
 ```json
 {"A. James Clark School of Engineering": {
         "wage_range": {